-UPDATE: Since publishing this post we've conducted a thorough review of caching plugin performance: The Best Caching Plugins for WordPress.
+UPDATE: Since publishing this post we’ve conducted a thorough review of caching plugin performance: Best WordPress Cache Plugins.

 Speed is important for a variety of reasons.
 Low speed and poor performance can lead to:

 - Lower perceived credibility (Fogg et al. 2001)

 - Lower perceived quality (Bouch, Kuchinsky, and Bhatti 2000)

 - Increased user frustration (Ceaparu et al. 2004)

 We know what we’re avoiding, what we don’t want to happen on our blog/website.
 But what is WordPress Caching anyway?